ilmonteux/ilmonteux.github.io/_posts/2018-10-15-jet-tagging-cnn.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-> This post is based on preliminary work I made with Sebastian Macaluso and David Shih with which I collaborated before leaving Rutgers University in 2017.
+> This post is based on preliminary work I made with Sebastian Macaluso and David Shih with which I collaborated before finishing my postdoc at Rutgers University in 2017.
 The work shown here is a simpler version of what ended up in the published paper [arXiv:1803.00107](https://arxiv.org/abs/1803.00107) (which I did not end up contributing to), and is intended as a simple walkthrough of the machinery for this kind of work.

 <small>You can find the code necessary to reproduce all the results in the corresponding [GitHub gist](https://gist.github.com/ilmonteux/c8e00f21e1ef99dbb8832cdc7410a8b8).</small>